Open Burning Information

 Open Burning Restrictions

-There are no open burning restrictions on 09/30/14.
+Open burning is restricted below 2500 ft. in Lincoln county due to elevated wood stove smoke on the valley floor.
 Open burning in Cascade, Flathead, Missoula, and Yellowstone counties, and within the Libby Impact Zone, is at the discretion of the county air quality program.
 The contact information for these counties is provided below.

 County Air Quality Open Burning Programs